particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 ```

 - It creates a `package-lock.json` file.
 You probably won't need to mess with this, but it's used to keep track of the dependencies of the project.
 If you are committing a project to Github source control, you should add the `package-lock.json` file.
 - It creates the `node_modules` directory.
-This contains the downloaded library, as well as all of the libraries it depends on.
+This contains the downloaded package, as well as all of the libraries it depends on.
 You should not commit this directory to source control.

 ### List devices (Particle API)